MetOffice/growss/cla-check/README.md

 ## Features

 - ✅ Automatically checks if PR authors have signed the CLA
+  - Allows skipping of authors using input `ignore-users` to allow dependabot and similar not to be added to the users list.
 - 🏷️ Manages PR labels (`cla-signed`, `cla-required`, `cla-modified`)
 - 💬 Posts helpful comments guiding contributors through the CLA process
 - 🔄 Validates both base and PR branches for existing signatures